ShivamHere/Attendance-Managment/README.md

 - Each class can have one or more teachers.
 - Each class can have one or more students.
 - No limitations on no of classes
-- No limitations on no of students or teachers in a class
+- No limitations on no of students or teachers in a class<br/>
 Build a minimal MERN(React node mongo) application to:
 * add a class
 * add teachers in a class